Short history of the Term Base TELETERM

 Continually since 1996, the staff of OTE's unit responsible for the Telecommunications Standardization - and for the cooperation with the Hellenic Organization for Standardization (ELOT) - has been contributing to preparing the terms before their entry into the database.

-Today (January 2015), TELETERM contains 127.808 correspondences of Greek-English terms, about 13.198 correspondences of Greek-English-French terms and 3.907 correspondences of Greek-English-German terms and 13.773 initialisms, acronyms and other abbreviations.
+After its last updating (2019), TELETERM contained 127.659 correspondences of Greek-English terms, about 13.198 correspondences of Greek-English-French terms and 3.907 correspondences of Greek-English-German terms and 13.751 initialisms, acronyms and other abbreviations.

 Accessing and searching the Telecommunications term base TELETERM is free on the Internet, in order to promote the usage of modern Greek telecommunication terms by anybody concerned both inside the Telecommunications sector and in a wider area outside it, given the current development of this sector within the framework of Information Society.